-TatukGIS comes packaged as different versions.
-The slimmed down TatukGIS Viewer is completely free for everyone to use.
+TatukGIS comes packaged in different versions.
+The slimmed-down TatukGIS Viewer is completely free for everyone to use.

 With state-of-the-art editing functionality, one of the bright spots for TatukGIS is the topology and error-checking tools.

-TNTmips, TNTedit, TNTview and TNTscript is the MicroImages commercial GIS software family.
+TNTmips, TNTedit, TNTview, and TNTscript are the MicroImages commercial GIS software family.

-TNTview is the bare bones version from MicroImages.
+TNTview is the bare-bones version of MicroImages.
 But there’s nothing bare about it.
 It comes with some fairly advanced options like stereo and 3D viewing.
 TNTview can be used for map design and thematic cartography.